natalieeid/Natalie-Eid---APPM-4600/README.md

 See 'git help git' for an overview of the system.

 What I'm doing here is not being reflected in my repository, I think that computers must hate me.
 Its actually working now.
 Yay!
 This file contains some basic git instructions on it, and what they do.
+This might be helpful to look at in the future.